kandadaboggu/jr.com-hpstr/_posts/2012-07-25-10-8-mountain-lion-server-software-update.md

 File Location
 ---
 Just like all the other services, Software Update has moved it’s data to the **/Library/Server** folder.
-Inside there you can drill down to “**Software Updates**” and find the usual “**Config**” and “**Data**” folder, which are used for Software Updates.
+Inside there you can drill down to "**Software Updates**" and find the usual "**Config**" and "**Data**" folder, which are used for Software Updates.
 One thing you cannot do in Mt Lion’s version of Software update is relocate the storage path.
 I would assume a simple symlink to a second drive would work just fine in this instance prior to starting the Software Update service.